 The Company manages its cash and common shares as capital.
 The Company's objectives when managing capital are to safeguard the Company's ability to continue as a going concern in order to pursue the development of its technology and products and to maintain a flexible capital structure which optimizes the costs of capital at an acceptable risk.
 The Company manages the capital structure and makes adjustments to it in light of changes in economic conditions and the risk characteristics of the underlying assets.
 To maintain or adjust the capital structure, the Company may attempt to issue new shares, issue debt, acquire or dispose of assets or adjust the amount of cash.
 The Company's investment policy is to keep its cash treasury on deposit in an interest bearing Canadian chartered bank account.
 The Company will require capital resources to carry its plans and operations through its current operating period.
 The Company is not subject to externally imposed capital requirements.
-There were no changes in management's approach to capital management during the nine months ended September 30, 2023.
+There were no changes in management's approach to capital management since December 31, 2023.

-Management's Discussion and Analysis For the three and nine months ended September 30, 2023 and 2022
+Management's Discussion and Analysis For the three months ended March 31, 2024 and 2023